-Man fires shots at business center in Northern California
+Man fires shots at business center in northern California

-RED BLUFF, Calif (AP) - Authorities shot a man who drove into a distribution center Saturday south of Red Bluff and started shooting at people, local media reported.
+RED BLUFF, Calif (AP) - Authorities shot a man who drove into a distribution Center Saturday south of Red Bluff and started shooting at people, local media reported.

 The shooting by a man with “AR-type weapon” started about 3:30 p.m. at the Walmart distribution center, emergency dispatchers told the Record-Searchlight newspaper.

 There also was a fire at the site, and the suspect appears to have rammed a vehicle into the building, dispatchers said.
-There were about 200 workers inside the facility, some of whom locked themselves in a room , employees at the center told the KHSL TV station.

-The suspect was described as being in a white vehicle that had wedged into the building, the Sacramento Bee reported.
-The shooter was in the middle of the parking lot, dispatchers said.

-The suspect had been shot in the chest by about 3:45 p.m., dispatchers told the newspaper.
+The suspect had been shot in the chest by around 3:45 p.m., dispatchers told the newspaper.

 Scott Thammakhanty, an employee at the facility’s receiving center, said he heard the shooter fire from a semi-automatic weapon.